penway/penway/README.md

 - 👋 Hi, I’m @penway
-- 👀 I’m interested in Machine Learning, especially Deep Learning and Computer Vision
+- 👀 I’m interested in Robotics, AI
-- 🌱 I’m currently learning Big Data, Distributed Computing, NLP, and Deep learning
+- 🌱 I’m currently learning Robotics, Reinforcement Learning and Computational Psychology
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me penway@mail.nwpu.edu.cn
+- 📫 How to reach me wang_pengwei@u.nus.edu

 <!---
 penway/penway is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.